storageos/tutorials/install-storageos/050-persistent-volume.md

 `kubectl get pvc`{{execute}} and `kubectl get pv`{{execute}}

-> StorageOS dynamically provisions a PV (Persistent Volume) that binds to
-> the PVC(Persistent Volume Claim).
+> StorageOS dynamically provisions a PV (Persistent Volume) that matches the PVC(Persistent Volume Claim) in size and access modes.

-Check the Volume in StorageOS
+Check the Volume using the StorageOS cli for additional information about the volume such as where the primary volume is located (Location) and the number of Replicas.

 `kubectl exec -ti cli -n kube-system -- storageos get volumes`{{execute}}

-Because we set the replication to 1 for the `prod` StorageClass, we can see in the output that the volume has `1/1` replicas.
-This means that the volume has 1 master (left value) and 1 replica (right value) and that are both healthy and ready.
+Because we provisioned a PVC using the `prod` StorageClass, which had the `storageos.com/replicas: 1` label, we can see that the volume has `1/1` replicas.
+This means that the volume has one replica that it is healthy and ready.

 Lets create a Pod that uses the Volume.